What is the Purpose of a Spill Kit?

-- General-Purpose – a universal kit used for containing non-hazardous substances.
+A universal kit used for containing non-hazardous substances.
 The materials in this kit help to absorb coolants, water, solvents and antifreeze.

-- Marine – designed to deal with grease and oil spills.
+Designed to deal with grease and oil spills.
 The materials in this kit are designed to repel water, so can be used in an accident such as an ocean oil spill.

-- Workshop – suitable for dealing with hazardous chemicals and hydrocarbons.
+Suitable for dealing with hazardous chemicals and hydrocarbons.
 Used mostly in manufacturing plants and industries.

 Unsure which spill kit to get for your workplace?
 Check out our handy guide to choosing a spill kit.
 It contains the relevant information for dealing with all types of spills.